Specialist travel insurance from Free Spirit for Parkinson’s disease

 What causes Parkinson’s disease?

-Parkinson’s disease is caused by a loss of nerve cells in part of the brain.
+Parkinson’s disease is caused by a loss of nerve cells in a part of the brain.
 This leads to a reduction in a chemical in the brain which plays a vital role in regulating the movement of the body and is responsible for many of the symptoms of Parkinson’s disease.

 The exact causes of the loss of nerve cells are unclear however most experts think a combination of genetic and environmental factors are responsible.